hyperoceanic/marks-docs/docs/People/onboarding.md

 The goal for this week is to keep the new person on the "glide path" to day 1.

 * Check with HR who is greeting the new joiner
-* Agree arrival Date, Time and Location* Inform HR or vice versa.
+* Agree arrival Date, Time and Location.
+Inform HR or vice versa.
-* Confirm receipt of equipment, all setup with the candidate if they're being posted out* Otherwise check with tech.
+* Confirm receipt of equipment, all setup with the candidate if they're being posted out.
+Otherwise check with tech.
 * Active Directory or other credentials?
   * Do they need an auth on their phone?
 * Is VPN Access needed / sorted?